anyarlene/YT/README.md

 ```

 # Scheduled Job
-The script is automated to run periodically using a scheduler.
+The script is automated to run periodically (every day at midnight) using a scheduler.
 The schedule for the job is defined in the `yt_stats.job.yml` This ensures that the Airtable data is consistently updated without manual intervention.

 # Earnings Estimation
 The potential earnings of a channel are estimated based on the channel's view count and a given range for the CPM (Cost Per Mille).
 The CPM represents how much money an advertiser is willing to pay for a thousand views of their advertisement.